-Upon review and approval of the recommendation of the Director of Residence Life and Student Engagement, the Dean of Student will forward the request to the Vice President of Student Affairs
+Upon review and approval of the recommendation of the Student Engagement Coordinator, the Dean of Students will forward the request to the Vice President of Student Affairs

 Upon affirmative action of the Vice President of Student Affairs, the organization will be granted a one-year probationary recognition period during which time it will have all rights and privileges normally associated with full recognition.
 Assuming the probationary period demonstrates the organizations successful operation, benefits to student life and compatibility with the Mission of the University, a charter will be issued upon formal request by the organization to the Director or Residence Life.